twehler/Rusty-Bedtime-Timer/README.md

 INSTALL:
 To run on Ubuntu or a similar Linux distribution, you simply have to install xsct and either run rusty_bedtime_timer, or build it yourself with cargo.

+This project is fully open-source according to the GNU General Public License.
+Feel free to redistribute or modify!